-With regard to settlement as a result of ICSID conciliation, neither the ICSID Convention nor the ICSID Conciliation Rule express legally binding powers over the parties, but in theory a settlement agreed as a result of ICSID conciliation is legally binding.33 As aforementioned, the ICSID Convention stipulates that the award issued by ICSID arbitration has validity equivalent to a final judgment of a court in a member country, which ensures the self-enforcing nature of the arbitration award.
+With regard to settlement as a result of ICSID conciliation, neither the ICSID Convention nor the ICSID Conciliation Rule express legally binding powers over the parties, but in theory a settlement agreed as a result of ICSID conciliation is legally binding.
+As aforementioned, the ICSID Convention stipulates that the award issued by ICSID arbitration has validity equivalent to a final judgment of a court in a member country, which ensures the self-enforcing nature of the arbitration award.
 However, settlement by ICSID conciliation is not binding with respect to enforcement.
-Therefore, there are cases in which the parties to the conciliation are forced to resettle the non-compliance of obligations set by reconciliation concerning disputes regarding the non-compliance with obligations set by reconciliation should be included in the terms of reconciliation if a trial is not desirable.
+Therefore, there are cases in which the parties to the conciliation are forced to resettle the non-compliance of obligations set by reconciliation separately by arbitration or trial.
+Arbitration provisions stipulating resolution by arbitration concerning disputes regarding the non-compliance with obligations set by reconciliation should be included in the terms of reconciliation if a trial is not desirable.
 This may constitute a demerit of conciliation.
 Nevertheless, the non-compliance risk of conciliation should be smaller than that of an arbitration award because an ICSID conciliation is settled based on the agreement of the parties.